 Evidence-based entrepreneurship is a scientific approach to creating and managing startups.
 Simply stated it is validated learning.
 If startups invest their time into building products or services “iteratively” to meet the needs of early customers, they can reduce the market risks and sidestep the need for large amounts of initial project funding and product launches failures.
 Rapid iteration (repetition of a process) allows teams to discover a feasible path towards “product/market fit”.
 Lean startup enables entrepreneurs to efficiently build a startup by searching for a niche idea that fits a target customer rather than blindly trying to execute.
 Evidence-based entrepreneurship has three components: one is business model design, two is customer development, and three is agile engineering.
 Together, these three components help startups become efficient, reducing the amount of time to get to the first product and reduce the amount of cash necessary to build it.

 While evidence-based or lean startup has become the most successful way to start a new business, most textbooks still don’t explain the subject.
 The majority of entrepreneurship training now uses this early validation of a product or service by an end user as accepted practice.
-Surprisingly, there is no single resource to use as a reference to understanding the concept. s a result, we have put all the divergent paperback resources into this one book for easier understanding.
+Surprisingly, there is no single resource to use as a reference to understanding the concept.
+As a result, we have put all the divergent paperback resources into this one book for easier understanding.
 After all, lean startup (evidenced-based entrepreneurship) is the most important change to creating a new business in fifty years.
 No longer does an entrepreneur have to struggle with time and money, only to fail post-launch.
 Using lean startup, or evidence-based entrepreneurship, anyone can become successfully self-employed.
-Building on proven success from Silicon Valley, the book details the best way to launch a new venture today.
+Building on proven success from Silicon Valley, the book details the best way to launch a new venture today, using methods that are most current in entrepreneurship.

 To download Understanding Lean Startup by Clint Day, go to Amazon.